SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/join-split/join-split.md

 tags: []
 ---

-The set of Gems that help with the process of merging or splitting Dataframe(s) to create new Dataframe(s)
+The set of Gems that help with the process of merging or splitting DataFrame(s) to create new DataFrame(s)

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';